 Inhaling occurs during the insweep of the arms when your head and shoulders rise above the water.
-Exhaling starts when your arms recover forward and your head and shoulders drop back into the water.
+Exhaling starts when your arms recover forward, and your head and shoulders drop back into the water.
 Exhaling then continues during the outsweep of the arms and up to the point where the arms sweep in again.

 This means that the exhalation is a long phase that lasts for as long as the face is in the water.
-The inhalation however is a short phase that starts during the insweep of the arms, as soon as the head and shoulders rise above the water surface and the mouth clears the water.
+The inhalation, however, is a short phase that starts during the insweep of the arms, as soon as the head and shoulders rise above the water surface and the mouth clears the water.

-If you intend to swim regularly, it’s best to not use the breaststroke style where you keep your head above water all the time.
-This is because swimmers using this style also have the habit of looking towards the pool end and by doing so they are craning their neck.
+If you intend to swim regularly, it’s best not to use the breaststroke style where you keep your head above water all the time.
+This is because swimmers using this style also have the habit of looking towards the pool end, and by doing so they are craning their neck.
 Over time this can lead to neck problems.

 You can inhale and exhale through both your mouth and your nose.
 I typically inhale through both my mouth and my nose.
 I also exhale first through both my mouth and my nose.
 But as soon as I have spit out any water that might have entered my mouth, I close it and exhale only through the nose for the rest of the stroke cycle.